srirampc/pwp/content/alfred.md

      mkdir build
      cd build

-Finally, configure build the executable 'alfred.x'.
+Finally, configure and build the executable 'alfred.x'.
 Continuing the example,

      cmake ..
      make

+If successfully built, alfred.x should be available in the build directory.

 # Usage

 ## Preparing Input

 Place the input sequences into a single fasta files.
-Make sure that the header of the fasta file has the appropriate sequence name and also that the output file has one of fasta or fa or fas extension.
+Make sure that the header of the fasta file has the appropriate sequence name.
+For example, PHYLIP doesn't accept sequence names longer than 10 characters.
+Also, make sure that the input file has one of 'fasta' or 'fa' or 'fas' file extension.
 Note that the program accepts only sequences with valid DNA or protien alphabets.
 An example is as shown below.

     >SeqName
     ACGTTAGAGTAAATGGAGTAGAAT

 ## Compute k-mismatch Average common substrings for a string database
-Run the program while providing this input file as -f option, the output file as the -o option, and the number of mismatches to allow is given as -k option.
+Run the program by providing the pepared input file with -f option, the output file with the -o option, and the number of mismatches to allow with -k option.
 An example is shown below:

     build/alfred.x -f primates.full.fas -o acs.primates.k3.out -k 3

 Output is generated in a matrix format, which can be fed directly to PHYLIP

-## Compute k-mismatch LCP between two sequences
+## Compute k-mismatch LCP between two sequences X and Y

-Run the program in the same manner shown above, add the -p option to stop after generating the k-mismatch LCP values.
-An example is shown below:
+Run the program in the same manner shown above, and add the -p option to stop after generating the k-mismatch LCP values.
+An example is shown
+below:

     build/alfred.x -f primates.full.fas -o acs.primates.k3.out -k 3 -p

-Output is generated in json format. json ouput has two arrays -- one for each string.
-Each array L is of the length of the string, where i-th entry of L has both index and length of longest common substring for the suffix starting at i.
+Output is generated in the json format. json ouput has two arrays, LX and LY -- one corresponding to each input string.
+The array LX is of the length |X|, where i-th entry of LX has the length and the position of the longest common substring in Y for the suffix of X starting at i.
+LY holds similar values for the string Y.

 # Citation

+Thankachan, Sharma V, Chockalingam, Sriram P, Liu, Yongchao, Apostolico, Alberto, and Aluru, Srinivas.  _ALFRED: A practical method for alignment-free distance computation_.
+(Submitted.)